fstark/macflim/README.md

 ### --duration **time**

 Specify the duration of the flim.
 See ``--from`` for time format.
 The default duration is 5 minutes.
-[Due to incompetent coding](https://github.com/fstark/macflim/issues/5), encoding movies that last for longer than 10-15m is in general a bad idea.
+[Due to incompetent coding](https://github.com/fstark/macflim/issues/5), encoding movies that last longer than 10-15m is in general a bad idea.

 ### --bars **boolean**

 The Mac screen ratio is 3/2, but move movies out there are 4/3, 16/9 or something else.
 By default, flimmaker adds black borders around the border of the flim (because it keeps more of the original image and the black bars are less data to encode).
-Using ``--bars false`` instead crops the image.
-Note that, when there are already black bars in in the input video, using the 'Z' filter (Zoom) described later can help.
+Using ``--bars false`` instead crops the image for a nicer "fullscreen" effect.
+Note that, if there are already black bars in the input video, using the 'Z' filter (Zoom) described later can help.

 ### --watermark **string**

-Adds the parameter string to the top of every frame of the video.
+Adds the argument string to the top of every frame of the video.
 This is useful if you generate several similar videos with different parameters and want to keep track of those.
 Use ``auto`` as the string to have the encoding parameters placed in the video.
 Please do not use the watermark option when releasing your video or you flim to the world!

 There are two additional options, specifically used for dealing with pgm input:

 ### --fps **frame-rate**

 When specifying a set of pgm files as input, one can use the ``--fps`` to specify the timing of the source video.
-The daults is 24 fps.
+The default is 24 fps.

 ### --audio **raw-audio-filename**

 When specifiying a set of pgm files as input, the audio must be provided using a raw ``wav`` file of 22200Hz, unsigned 8 bits samples.
-Such file can be created using audacity, or the ffmpeg and sox unix command lines (use ``apt-get install sox`` or ``brew install sox`` to install the sox tool):
+Such file can be created using audacity, or the ``ffmpeg`` and ``sox`` unix command lines (use ``apt-get install sox`` or ``brew install sox`` to install the sox tool):

     ffmpeg -i movie.mp4 audio.wav
     sox -V2 audio.wav -r 22200 -e unsigned-integer -b 8 audio.raw remix 1 norm